cerebral-legacy/cerebral-boilerplate/README.md

 ## Build for production
 `npm run build`

-Creates a dist folder with the bundle
+Creates a dist folder with the bundle.
+This bundle can be used with any .html file.
+Make sure you run it from an actual server, like Node, Nginx etc. You can test with `python -m SimpleHTTPServer 3000` in the folder where you have your .html file and bundle.

 ## Overview